harshmaur/website-traffic-generator/README.md

 -   **Mimic Real Users**: Employ various methods to mimic real user behavior while generating traffic.
 -   **Automatic Link Discovery and Crawling**: Automatically identify links on your site and crawl them seamlessly.
 -   **Location-Specific Views**: Generate views from any geographic location of your choice, tailoring your traffic to your market.
+-   **Block Ads and Images**: Block ads and images to reduce bandwidth consumption and improve performance.

 ## Use Cases